villares/Py5Script/README.md

 ## Deployment & Hosting

 ### GitHub Pages
-This project is ready to be hosted on GitHub Pages.
+This project is hosted on GitHub Pages.
 The `index.html` redirects to `ide.html`.

 ### Local Hosting
 Due to CORS/Module security, you must use a local web server: